 These are customers who bring not only the much needed gross revenue, but the profits generally reserved for truly great companies.
 That affinity is ultimately expressed through trial, repeat purchase, higher order size, and referrals from other customers who are likely to spend similarly.

 While it is evident that these behaviors are correlated highly with great products, customer service, pricing and distribution –the unique value proposition is defined in the eye of that customer –which can be objectively defined, targeted, acquired and grown.

-None of this however is possible with an customer who simply lacks the potential to ever become a “great customer” –and fundamentally limits the ability of the business to really ever become “great.” –If you think a budget conscious, cost saving customer at Walmart is an exception as Walmart is a rather great business by most measures, consider that a great Walmart customer spends a huge proportion of their discretionary spending at Walmart.
+None of this, however, is possible with a customer who simply lacks the potential to ever become a “great customer” –and fundamentally limits the ability of the business to really ever become “great.” –If you think a budget conscious, cost-saving customer at Walmart is an exception as Walmart is a rather great business by most measures, consider that a great Walmart customer spends a huge proportion of their discretionary spending at Walmart.

 So while a great customer may not be a great customer for you –having the visibility and intelligence on who is or isn’t a high potential customer makes all the difference in the world to how great your business stands to become.

 Strategic Implications of Adding Higher Value Customers